As you may have read in my other post Too Many Changes I recently got a new job.

 As bad as I feel I have it, my “pain” is nothing compared to the pain felt by the DBA (Database Administrator) with whom I’m working.

-CRM uses a thrid-party tool named Scribe to perform large data importing / exporting tasks (it’s not really a third-party tool since it is also provided by Microsoft as part of the CRM installation).
+CRM uses a thrid-party tool named Scribe to perform large data importing / exporting tasks.
+Although Scribe is a separate product from a separate company, the vast majority of CRM installations use Scribe as their data importing/exporting tool.
 Scribe can interact with CRM during imports so that CRM events are fired as data is imported into the system.
 But Scribe does not appear to be well-behaved.
 Often, our database is slow or non-responsive.
 In every case, it has been due to Scribe locking up our system or hanging our server.
 In fact, the consulting team that is installing our system will not use Scribe to perform a CRM installation in a sister company.
 Instead they will be developing a custom application as a replacement for Scribe to import data.
 But still, we will have to suffer with Scribe to perform our bi-weekly data imports.
 This will be a painful experience for our DBA with no relief in sight.

 We have been given a tool that doesn’t work well and which has been abandoned by the consultants who put our current system together.